m47eus2/PAVATA-Project/README.md

 # PAVATA-Project

 ## Goal of the project - SUCCESSED
 The goal of the project is to make a sub 250g FPV Drone with custom 3D printed frame with analog video system, long flight time, hight video and radio link range and affordable price.
+Using custom 2S battery pack made with 18650 high current Li-Ion cells.

 ![Pavata Drone](docs/pavata.jpg)
 ![3D printed frame](docs/pavata-frame.jpg)